 At the entrance gate, you can see the image of Nandi Maharaj guarding the temple in the form of a half-man and half-bull.
 Also, there was a circular stone disc which has the 12 zodiac signs carved out on the surface.
 The middle ring has 8 Shivalingas and in the innermost circle, there is a human figure.

 It was raining so the waterfall around the main Shiva linga was in full glory.
 There were many small Shivalinga and Trishul or Trident, the weapon used by Lord Shiva placed by devotees.

 To reach the main temple we had to cross a small stream of water.
 There were benches placed so that people can sit for some time after offering prayers.
 It is believed that the stream is created by the sweat of Lord Shiva after his battle with Bhimasura and is called Mata Ganga.

-Both the temples Bhimashankar Jyotirlinga in Assam and Maharastra are equally important and hold great significance.
+Both the temples Bhimashankar in Assam and the main Bhimashankar Jyotirlinga Maharastra are equally important and hold great significance.
 A lot of devotees visit this temple during Maha Shivaratri and the temple is easily accessible from any place in Guwahati.